12StarsMedia/candidio-api-documentation/source/includes/api/_video-series.md

 --------- | -------- | -----------
-workspace_id | yes* | Defines workspace to assign shot to. template_id | no | Template to use for Productions in this Video-Series. title | yes | Video-Series title. audience | no | Intended audience for this Video-Series. synopsis | no | Description of this Video-Series.
+workspace_id | yes* | Defines workspace to assign shot to. template_id | no | Template to use for Productions in this Video-Series. example_video_id | no | Asset to use as example for this Video-Series. title | yes | Video-Series title. audience | no | Intended audience for this Video-Series. synopsis | no | Description of this Video-Series.